hossam7amdy/rawaa-dashboard/README.md

 This document explores the design of Rawaa Dashboard, a UI management tool for managing Rawaa food app.

-The web client will be implemented in React.js.
+The web client will be implemented in CRA.
-Uses React-router for routing between different pages API server will serve a static bundle of the React app.
 Uses Chakra UI for building the CSS components.
+React Query for fetch/mutate/cache data with server.
+Uses React Router for routing between different pages API server will serve a static bundle of the React app.

 ## Main Features